divijghose/firedrake/Firedrake-meeting-2025-02-12.md

 RK: Saturday night plans, if we are 15-20 Rob can host us at his home, there is Uber for transportation.
 Some people will rent cars.

-DH: we can still organize an unofficial dinosaur excurision
+DH: we can still organize an unofficial dinosaur excursion if the weather is dry enough.

 RK: we still need to schedule the talks.
 Registratioin deadline is Feb 13 (tomorrow).
 Abstract submission is Feb 17.